Sequential Randomized Algorithms for Convex Optimization in the Presence of Uncertainty: Sequential Randomized Algorithms

 \subsection{Partial Constraint Satisfaction}

 In the ``design" and ``validation" steps of Algorithm \ref{alg:sequential algorithm 1}, \emph{all} elements of the design and validation sample sets are required to satisfy the constraint in (\ref{eq:original problem}).
 However, it is sometimes impossible to find a solution satisfying the constraint in (\ref{eq:original problem}) for the entire set of uncertainty.
 For this reason, in Algorithm \ref{alg:sequential algorithm}, we consider the scenario design with discarded constraints where we allow a limited number of design and validation samples to violate the constraint in (\ref{eq:original problem}).
-We now provide a theorem stating the theoretical properties of Algorithm \ref{alg:sequential algorithm}. \begin{theorem} Suppose that Assumptions \ref{assump:convexity} and \ref{assump:unique} hold.
-If at iteration $\ic$ Algorithm \ref{alg:sequential algorithm} exits with a probabilistic solution $\theta\ped{\sol}$, then it holds that $\ev(\theta\ped{\sol})\leq\varepsilon$ with probability no smaller than $1-\delta$
+We now provide a theorem stating the theoretical properties of Algorithm \ref{alg:sequential algorithm}. \begin{theorem} Let Assumptions \ref{assump:convexity} and \ref{assump:unique} hold.
+Then with probability at least $1-\delta$ the solution obtained from Algorithm \ref{alg:sequential algorithm} satisfies the inequality $\ev(\theta\ped{\sol})\leq\varepsilon$. \end{theorem} \begin{proof} See Appendix \ref{app:prof of thm2}. \end{proof}